danielheyman/social-exchange-script/README.md

 ## Social Exchange Script

-Built off of the idea of [EazySubs](https://github.com/danielheyman/EazySubs), a better scipt was built in 2011, at the age of 15, under Tectrify, to provide users with a chance to open their own exchange website.
+Built off of the idea of [EazySubs](https://github.com/danielheyman/EazySubs), in 2011 under Tectrify LLC, to provide users with a chance to open their own exchange website.
 Using plugins, users would be able to buy the social media packages they wanted.

-A couple hundred scripts were sold at around $100 each, based on the number of plugins the user selected.

 ![Preview](preview.jpg)